Everything you need to know about the LG G6

 The good news is that Android 7.0 is really great, building upon 5.0 Lollipop’s design improvements and Marshmallow’s performance and UI enhancements.

 Some of the biggest changes include the ability to display multiple apps in split-screen mode, support for notification replies, support for the Vulkan graphics API, a new Android update system that doesn’t require lengthy reboots, and improvements to the ‘Doze’ battery-saving mechanism.

 And as of Android 7.1, Nougat brings support for Daydream VR, Google’s fledgling virtual reality platform.
 Great news for anyone with cash to spare for Google’s Daydream View headset.

 If you want to check out Nougat, it’s already available on the following devices: Google Pixel, Pixel XL, Nexus 6, Nexus 5X, Nexus 6P, Nexus 9, Nexus Player, Pixel C, and LG V20.
-HTC is also planning to offer the update on the HTC 10, One A9, and One M9 before the end of 2016.
+HTC has also offered the update on the HTC 10, One A9, and One M9.